DrShahinstein/whatsapp-cli/README.md

 ## Contribution

 Pull requests are enthusiastically encouraged for this project.
-Currently, the focus lies on scheduling WhatsApp Web messages.
-However, it's developed with the potential for expansion into various other operations through open-source contributions.
+Currently, the focus lies on scheduling WhatsApp Web messages which is performed pretty simple and primitive.
+However, it has a minor potential for expansion into various other operations through open-source contributions.
 Or, I might be adding fresh new features in the future.
-Finally, if you like this project, please don't forget to leave a star which is motivating!